ianling/mumpy/README.md

     * Fired when the client enables audio processing.
 This happens when the client initially connects to the server and successfully initializes an audio codec.
 * MumpyEvent.BANLIST_MODIFIED
     * Fired when the server's ban list is modified.
+* MumpyEvent.REGISTERED_USER_LIST_RECEIVED
+    * Fired when the client receives the list of registered users on the server.
+These are stored in <Mumpy instance>.

 ## Client Methods